mrshakil015/Machine-Learning-Environment-Problem/Readme.md

 `python` `kljl`
 <details>
   <summary><b>Pyresparser config problem</b></summary>
   `pyresparser` is a simple resume parser used for extracting information from resumes. pyresparser work with spacy.
 But now it don't work properly in spacy latest version.
-When we run pyresparser in latest version show show ```config``` error
+When we run pyresparser in latest version show show ```config``` error *word* or _word_

    ```javascript
 // Install package